0

 Road cycling and mountain biking often plug this gap, and of course there’s no better time than summer to try them.
 They also make a great excuse for a summer holiday in the Alps.
 Many Alpine regions have invested heavily in biking infrastructure in recent years, in a bid to draw in “off-season” business, and you’ll offer extensive networks of traffic-free cycle tracks as well as hairy-chested downhill terrain parks, (such as Solden’s Bike Republic, pictured above).
 You could also try a self-guided tour, cycling on mountain roads from hotel to hotel, with your luggage transported on by taxi.

 Or why not have a crack at this year’s Tour de France course?
-An event called the Tour de Force now gives keen amateurs the chance to cycle some (or all) of the stages of the race – while raising sponsorship for the William Wates Memorial Trust.
+An event called the Le Loop now gives keen amateurs the chance to cycle some (or all) of the stages of the race – while raising sponsorship for the William Wates Memorial Trust.

 Seven Superb Ways to Maintain Your Ski Fitness This Summer | Welove2ski

-For those who can’t stomach the idea of all those steep uphill section, e-bikes offer a gentler path to fitness, and available to hire at holiday destinations in the Alps.
-You pedal normally, but a battery-operated motor gives you an extra boost when going uphill.
+For those who can’t stomach the idea of all those steep uphill section, e-bikes offer a gentler path to fitness, and available to hire at holiday destinations throughout the Alps.

 However, with all forms of cycling there’s one important caveat.
 Most will do wonders for your aerobic fitness, and will give you thighs like tree trunks.
 But for proper ski fitness preparation, it should be combined with other forms of exercise.